sc-eQTLgen-consortium/WG2-pipeline-classification/README.md

 - **Gene expression matrix (counts)**.
 [Mandatory]
 - Batch information (e.g. pool / well).
 [Optional]

-To improve alignment to reference, each batch can be integrated to the reference separately.
+To improve alignment to reference and cell annotation, we advise to integrate each batch to the reference separately.
 Cell type classification can be processed in parallel via the `future` package.